-I have been wanting to write this post for a long time, and having just celebrated Father's Day on Sunday, I realized that now is the time.
-I want to write about the greatest gift my dad has given me.
-To tell you about this, I need to tell you a little bit about my… Continue reading The Greatest Gift My Dad Gave Me
+It's Father's Day, and I want to write about the greatest gift my dad has given me.
+To tell you about this, I need to tell you a little bit about my job.
+About Philosophy If you have been following my blog for a while or have read my author’s bio, you are probably aware… Continue reading The Greatest Gift My Dad Gave Me

 Several posts ago, I wrote about cultivating Flourish-Friendly Relationships instead of Control Relationships.
 You can read more about this here.
-Flourish-Friendly Relationships are ones in which the people involved create a space together for both them to grow and develop all their human capacities.
-Control Relationships, on the other hand, are relationships in which the… Continue reading Dealing with Our Dark Side
+In this post, I will write about dealing with our dark side.
+But first, let's review what Flourish-Friendly and Control Relationships are.
+Flourish-Friendly Relationships are ones in which the people involved create a space together… Continue reading Dealing with Our Dark Side

 My husband and I had to say goodbye to our kitty Leo last week.
 We are heartbroken, but it was Leo's time to go.
 He had lived a long life--we think about 15 years--and his health had been declining recently.
 Last week we realized that keeping him here with us any longer wasn't doing him… Continue reading Lessons I Learned from My Kitty Leo

 I wish I could say that this story about me accidentally hiding in a poison ivy patch is hyperbolic, but it's not.
-But it is, indeed, a story about love.
+It is, however, a love story.
 It all began one summer when I was a camp director at a camp in Ohio.
 I loved being a camp director.
-I loved designing… Continue reading That Time I Accidentally Hid in a Poison Ivy Patch: A Love Story
+In particular, I loved designing… Continue reading That Poison Ivy Patch: A Love Story

 First, you should know that I did actually almost get stuck on a volcano once, but don't worry because it wasn't an active volcano.
 I'll come back to that in a minute.
 Also, this wasn't my first brush with volcanoes.
 I lived in Portland, Oregon when Mount St. Helens erupted in 1980.
-I vividly remember… Continue reading That Time I Almost Got Stuck on a Volcano, and I’m Not Making This Up
+And I vividly… Continue reading That Time I Almost Got Stuck on a Volcano

-I write about self-love and body-love a lot on my blog because I want people to learn to love themselves better in order to live a more integrated, peaceful, and powerful life.
+Can self-help perpetuate injustice?
+I write about self-love and body-love a lot on my blog.
+That's because I want people to learn to love themselves better in order to live a more integrated, peaceful, and powerful life.
 So it may seem strange on such a blog for me to write about self-help hurting people and… Continue reading Can Self-Help Perpetuate Injustice?